Notes on Theory of Distributed Systems: Concurrent executions

 Often, the operations on our shared objects will be implemented using lower-level operations.
 When this happens, it no longer makes sense to assume that the high-level operations occur one at a time—although an implementation may try to give that impression to its users.
 To model to possibility of concurrency between operations, we split an operation into an \concept{invocation} and \concept{response}, corresponding roughly to a procedure call and its return.
 The user is responsible for invoking the object; the object's implementation (or the shared memory system, if the object is taken as a primitive) is responsible for responding.
 Typically we will imagine that an operation is invoked at the moment it becomes pending, but there may be executions in which that does not occur.
 The time between the invocation and the response for an operation is the \concept{interval} of the operation.

 A \concept{concurrent execution} is a sequence of invocations and responses, where after any prefix of the execution, every response corresponds to some preceding invocation, and there is at most one invocation for each process—always the last—that does not have a corresponding response.
+A concurrent execution is \indexConcept{complete execution}{complete} if every invocation has a matching response, and it is \indexConcept{sequential execution}{sequential} if the operations don't overlap, meaning that there is at most one invocation without a corresponding response in any prefix of the execution.

-How a concurrent execution may or may not relate to a sequential execution depends on the consistency properties of the implementation, as described below.
+Sequential executions correspond to executions of a sequential object, which doesn't allow (or at least doesn't experience) concurrent operations.
+How a given concurrent execution may or may not relate to a sequential execution depends on the consistency properties of the implementation, as described below.